Coming Back Home | An Exercise in Connecting to Our Ancestors

 Maybe you had the privilege of knowing them while they were living, maybe you know them through the stories that are shared about them, maybe you know their names, maybe you don’t.
 Maybe you don’t know anything about them at all.
 It’s all okay.

 Your body is an altar to your ancestors, remember?
 If you have a body, you can know your ancestors.
 You can know them by feeling them.
 You can feel them by building a relationship with your intuitive self.
 Allow that to guide you in the practice below if you are without the details.

 [my bisnonna/great-grandmother + trisnonna/great-great grandmother at the kitchen table processing mushrooms]

-Do something that your ancestor[s] did.
+Do something that your ancestor[s] did or experience something from their culture.
 Cook a family recipe.
 Listen to their favorite music.
 Explore their favorite artist in a book or on the internet.
-Buy their favorite flower for your kitchen table [...and you thought I was done talking about those yellow roses!]
+Buy their favorite flower for your kitchen table.
 Whatever it is you choose, let it bring you joy.

 The point of this practice is to enjoy something that your ancestors also enjoyed, to relish in a simple pleasure similar to one that they may have also experienced.
+In these moments, I like to allow my intuition to lead, imagining this is them working through me.
+This is not an elaborate ritual, in fact, it’s quite simple.
+For me, this is my natural way of practicing magic and of communing with the spirit realm.
 This is where we make connections, in the cross sections of our commonalities; this is how we begin to know something more intimately; this is when something feels like home.
 And when we know where home is, we know where to return to when the world gets stormy.

-[last spring our garden was abundant with a small Italian variety of tomatoes - Grappoli d'Inverno. while not specific to my ancestors' regions of Italy, they felt like a small connection point to their homeland.]
+[One spring in our garden that was abundant with a small Italian variety of tomatoes - Grappoli d'Inverno.
+While not specific to my ancestors' regions of Italy, they felt like a small connection point to their homeland.]